osrf/rmf_core/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 This form is strictly for reporting bugs.
-For technical help or general questions, please use the Discussions tab on https://github.com/osrf/rmf_core -->
+For technical help or general questions, please use the Discussions tab at https://github.com/osrf/rmf_core/discussions -->

 **Describe the bug**